 Audit Committee

 The Audit Committee shall monitor Parish financial and accounting practices to: 1) ensure that approved policies and procedures are adhered to; 2) ensure that all financial reports, accounting system outputs, fiscal year documents needed for the annual audit of the Parish are prepared and ready for submission to the independent auditor on or before July 15th of each year; and 3) ensure that recommendations for operational improvements in internal controls made by the auditor in the annual audit report are properly considered and appropriate actions taken to eliminate the deficiencies addressed.
 The Chair of the Audit Committee will coordinate the work of the committee with the Treasurer to prevent any disruption in the operations of the Parish finance office.
+The

+Chair of the Audit Committee shall report to the Sr. Warden

 Christian Education Committee